Or Use Your Mobile / Email

 Apart from that, there are other indicators and meters.
 There’s a muscular fuel tank with ignition mounted on it.
 The tank can hold up to 15.14 liters of fuel.
 The Z650 gets split seats and an X-shaped LED tail lamp.
 The suspension is asymmetrically mounted on the gull-arm swingarm.
 The motorcycle continues to get the underbelly exhaust unit which is centrally located.

 The Z650 is powered by an inline-two cylinder 649cc liquid-cooled engine.
 It generates a maximum power of 67 Bhp at 8,000 rpm and 65.7 Nm of peak torque at 6,500 rpm.
 The engine gets a 6-speed transmission and slipper clutch.
 The motorcycle gets 300 mm petal disc set-up at the front and 220mm single-disc set-up at the rear.
+This is one of Kawasaki 600cc bikes in India.

 Price: Rs.
 5.69 lakh